Are you one of the many happy people that enjoys the benefits of owning a hot tub?

-It can be lukewarm at best, or it can take 15 minutes or more to warm up enough to enjoy it.
+It can be lukewarm at best and may even take a long time like 15 minutes or more to get to this lukewarm state.

 In other cases, the water may not heat up and stay completely cold.
 No matter how long you try to heat it.

 In both cases, the thermostat is the most likely culprit.
 If not, then check the filter or insulation in the Jacuzzi.